-According to a 2017 National Consumer Survey, 25% of US adults seek out foods that are rich in probiotics and prebiotics.
+According to a 2017 national consumer survey, 25% of US adults seek out foods that are rich in probiotics and prebiotics.

 Nutrition trends are surging thanks to the growing consumer interest in wellness.
 Market research firm Packaged Facts recently released a report entitled “Probiotics and Prebiotics: Food and Beverage New Product Trends,” that identified millennials as the top consumers of probiotic and prebiotic products.
-The research survey found that a quarter of American adults are actively seeking foods with probiotic and prebiotics when grocery shopping.
+The research survey found that a quarter of American adults are actively seeking foods with probiotics and prebiotics when grocery shopping.

 Packaged Facts predicts continued momentum due to millennial demand.
 The survey also found that there is an even higher interest in probiotics for consumers who regularly shop at natural food retailers, which is currently the most significant retail sector for nutritional trends.
 This growing interest has the food industry manufacturing natural and modified foods and beverages that are rich in these digestive cultures.

 The report goes on to say, “With the increased focus on their potential, probiotics have become one of the biggest trends today in the food and beverage industry.
 Nonetheless, the food industry itself hasn’t figured out how best to market probiotic food and beverages, beyond yogurt and similar traditional sources.
 Should the marketing get technical, introducing consumers to specific bacteria strains and their functional benefits?
 Or remain more general, playing up just the health benefits instead?”